 - Test environment populated with some test data

-- We can provide your team with testing IP addresses to whitelist if you have a device like this
+- We can provide your team with our testing IP addresses if your application is only available to certain IP addresses, or if you'd like to monitor our testing.

 The Slack Application Security Review is not a certification, or proof of a secure application.
 Additional vulnerabilities may exist after a review, and we may revisit your application in the future to re-evaluate the security of your offering.